top of page

 Our goal:

-We aim to develop an innovative, time-saving method for mapping soil properties in order to provide a better basis for relevant decisions in various areas.
+To develop an innovative, time-saving method for mapping soil properties, thus creating a solid foundation for decision-making in various fields.

 In a nutshell: